TheWaveWarden/odin2/README.md

 ```
 echo -e "include ../../LV2.mak" >> odin2/Builds/LinuxMakefile/Makefile
 ```
 Now you can build the project again with `make` as before.
+Note: Every time you export the project from the `Projucer`, you'll have to append the line to the Makefile again.